Villa and house rentals in Nerja

 Nerja is located some 40 miles east of the Malaga airport, about 45 minutes away by taxi.
 You can also get from the airport to Nerja by bus.
 Take a train to Malaga center (15 minutes), then get on the bus toward Nerja; the journey will take 60 to 90 minutes depending on whether you get the local or direct bus.
 Same goes for those arriving in Malaga by train from Madrid, Seville, or other cities within Spain.
 Renting a car is recommended if you want the flexibility to explore the area on your own time (including the lovely but hard to reach Playa del Cañuelo), but not strictly necessary for getting around the town.

-Nerja enjoys more than 300 days of annual sunshine.
+Nerja enjoys more than 300 days of annual sunshine, making nearly any season a good time to stay in one of the city’s apartments.
 The busy season coincides with its hottest months, from about the middle of June to the middle of September, when temperatures hover in the mid- to upper-80s Fahrenheit.
 The water is warmest in August, reaching an average temperature of about 74 degrees.
 Things begin to cool down around mid-November, when air temperatures dip into the mid-60s.
 By January, you’ll want to pack something warm to ward off the overnight lows in the mid to upper 40s.
 Pack hiking shoes if you plan to explore the mountain trails.

 These caverns were inhabited by humans and cave hyenas from about 25,000 BCE until the Bronze Age, but the treasures they contained were unknown to modern society until some teenagers stumbled upon them in the late 1950s.
 Amid stalagmites, stalactites, and otherworldly rock formations you’ll find more than 500 rock paintings dating back to the Paleolithic Era, some of which you can view on a 45-minute guided tour.
 You can also get here via the shuttle that departs from the Nerja Museum at Plaza de España and includes a stop in the nearby town of Maro.